Alliance for Free Citizens - November 15th, Hour 3

 And it's extraordinary because it just obliterates the limits on government power that our founding fathers put in the Constitution.

-He did offer uh another option.
+He did offer another option.

-And what I'm concerned about is because I was somebody in my life that struggled to pay my rent and and didn't have any financial backing.
+And what I'm concerned about is because I was somebody in my life that struggled to pay my rent and didn't have any financial backing.

-Um, but there are people that are so passionate in their belief.
+But there are people that are so passionate in their belief.

-Maybe they have a pre-existing condition that is rare, maybe they have a religious belief that prevents them from getting the vaccine, or maybe for whatever reason they've decided it's not for them.
+Maybe they have a religious belief that prevents them from getting the vaccine.

-Maybe they have natural immunity and they feel that's enough protection for them, and they're following the science, for example, out of Israel, and we're waiting for that to be peer-reviewed.
+Maybe they have natural immunity and they feel that's enough protection for them.

-So, whatever reason, I don't think there's anything Fauci, Biden, Kamala, or any of these Democrats can say that's going to convince people to change their mind.
+So whatever reason, I don't think there's anything Fauci, Biden, Kamala, or any of these Democrats can say that's going to convince people to change their mind.

-People in the military, nurses, other hospital workers, police, firemen, uh uh EMT, first responders.
+Now, we've got tens of thousands of people, people in the military, nurses, other hospital workers, police, firemen, EMT, first responders.

 They've made a decision that they're willing to give up their paycheck, give up their benefits, even give up their pensions that many have worked a long, long time for because they believe that passionately in this.

-Now, I don't want to see working people lose their jobs, especially nurses and medical people and and policemen and and the military, most of whom were diving on COVID grenades at the worst moments of this pandemic, many of whom got the disease while protecting others.
+Now, I don't want to see working people lose their jobs, especially nurses and medical people and policemen and the military, most of whom were diving on COVID grenades at the worst moments of this pandemic, many of whom got the disease while protecting others.

 Biden had originally said, or you can get tested.